Malerba (condottiero): Military career

-In March, he was hired by Azzone Visconti, but four months later he passed into the service of the Valperga family, who entrusted him with the command of 300 bearded men to attack and plunder the territories in fief of the prince of Savoy-Acaia.
+In March, he was hired by Azzone Visconti, but four months later he passed into the service of the Valperga family, who entrusted him with the command of 300 cavalrymen to attack and plunder the territories in fief of the prince of Savoy-Acaia.

 He destroyed and plundered several localities in the Turin area but was unable to penetrate enemy territory because he was blocked by the troops of the margrave John II of Montferrat.
 In the autumn of 1340, he entered the service of the margrave of Montferrat.

 In 1342, Malerba was with the Great Company of Guarnieri d'Urslingen, with which he fought against Florence.
 He dared to go to into Florence disguised as a monk to spy on their preparations and was caught and taken prisoner by Gualtieri di Brienne, mayor of the Tuscan city.
 He was subsequently freed and joined Urslingen in Romagna.

 The Pepoli family had taken over Bologna as a result of the conflict between Guelfs and Ghibellines.
 Their opponents gradually appeared in Urslingen's camp and promised to reward him if he would drive Taddeo Pepoli and his sons out of the city and restore it as a republic.
 A force of Bologna republicans occupied the castle of Laterina, near Arezzo, awaiting the rest of the Great Company but became trapped.
 Malerba is noted as one of the leaders attempting to relieve them.

 In 1344, he went into the service of the Church to fight against the Ottomans.
 He went to Turkey at the head of 25 knights and joined the Venetian militia led by Piero Zeno and the Genoese militia led by Martino Zaccaria.
 In 1345, the city of Izmir was taken from the Turks, who then attacked the church of St. John, where Malerba and 40 other knights were attending a mass celebrated by the Patriarch of the Knights of Jerusalem, Friar Manuel Camosini.
 He was killed and beheaded.
 According to another version, he was captured and mauled by the Turks.